 Criminal problems can become a serious obstacle to immigration to the US.
 However, it does depend on the severity of the crimes committed.
 These crimes would need to be expertly examined to determine the likelihood of you seeking immigration to the US.
 To discuss this further, please contact our Board Certified Immigration Attorneys in Orlando, FL.
 Back to K-1 FAQs

 The type and seriousness of the criminal records, whether they are arrests or convictions, will determine whether your spouse can file a fiancé petition on your behalf.
 In some instances, a waiver must be filed to allow the filing.
 It is important to reveal this information to our law firm when you consult with us so we can properly assess whether a K-1 visa is the most viable option for you.
 Back to K-1 FAQs

-The length of time can vary greatly.
+The length of time to get a K1 visa can vary greatly.
 The time scale can depend on things such as how busy the consulate is with immigration applications.
 Please contact our Orlando Immigration Law Firm for a more accurate breakdown of time, as in order for this to be accurate, we must check close to the time of filing.
 Back to K-1 FAQs

 Regardless of age, every applicant must undergo a full medical examination by an authorized medical Physician.
 The medical examination will include a review of the applicant's medical history, physical examination, chest X-ray, and blood tests.
 The physical examination will at least include examination of the eyes, ears, nose and throat, extremities, heart, lungs, abdomen, lymph nodes, skin, and external genitalia.
 There are several steps involved in seeking a medical examination.
 The doctor that carries out the test must be permitted to do examinations for immigration purposes and you must inform the doctor that the medical test is for immigration purposes.
 Furthermore, you will incur separate costs.
 For further information, please contact us.
 Back to K-1 FAQs